shaoner/node-query-sql/README.md

 - `table`: the SQL table
 - `fields`: an array of fields

+#### Query.insert(table, fields)

+This builds an 'INSERT' statement and returns the new query.

+- `table`: the SQL table
+- `fields`: an object containing table field as keys and new values.

 #### Query.update(table, fields)

 This builds an 'UPDATE' statement and returns the new query.